 Additionally, the siren undergoes a monthly "growl test".
 During a "growl test," the siren is sounded at a very low volume to ensure it is in working order.

-If a student residing in the residence halls goes missing for an unusual length (24 hours is a good rule of thumb, but may not applicable in all cases), the person(s) noticing that absence must report that concern to the Assistant Director of Residential Life who will in turn, contact the Associate Dean of Student Life and Development.
-The Associate Dean of Student Life and Development will then contact appropriate parties parents, emergency contacts, and local law enforcement.
-Students who live in the residence halls provide emergency contact information at the beginning of each academic semester via a form filed in the office of the Assistant Director of Residential Life.
+If a student residing in the residence halls goes missing for an unusual length (24 hours is a good rule of thumb, but may not applicable in all cases), the person(s) noticing that absence must report that concern to the Director of Residence Life who will in turn, contact the Dean of Students.
+The Dean of Students will then contact appropriate parties parents, emergency contacts, and local law enforcement.
+Students who live in the residence halls provide emergency contact information at the beginning of each academic semester via a form filed in the office of the Director of Residence Life.